kc8/cooperkyle.com/_posts/blog/2021-11-7-piaware_wrapper.md

 If you are interested in learning more about this or want to help with the GitHub project, feel free to download it and check it out.
 You will need to setup a PiAWare before you do this.
-If you are intrested check out some of the lins in my blog on how to do this or click [here](https://flightaware.com/adsb/piaware/install).
+If you are interested check out some of the lines in my blog on how to do this or click [here](https://flightaware.com/adsb/piaware/install).